 Eligible properties were selected based on their suitability for solar panel installation and location within the network.
 The trial focused on regional Queensland with two sites based in Cairns and Rockhampton, with a metro trial planned for Logan in early 2018.

-In these locations, QCOSS has local teams of Tenant Engagement Officers that work to liaise, inform and empower eligible tenants.
-Our staff bring with them a wealth of experience across the community sector in supporting community members that may be experiencing disadvantage and poverty.
-Their role is to support tenants that wish to participate as an opportunity to reduce their electricity costs and access the opportunity to utilise renewable energy technology.
-QCOSS is working in partnership with the stakeholders to meet with tenants in their homes and at publicly-run information sessions.
-These interactions provide a further opportunity to discuss electricity use, energy efficiency, eligibility for rebates and concessions, and other support avenues.
-The team is well equipped to provide further information of pathways to access ongoing support.
-To date, the project has received overwhelmingly positive feedback from a vast majority of tenants at being included in this trial and in achieving a significant step towards mitigating increasing energy costs.
+In these locations, QCOSS had local teams of Tenant Engagement Officers that worked to liaise, inform and empower eligible tenants.
+Their role was to support tenants wishing to participate with an opportunity to reduce their electricity costs and access renewable energy technology.
+QCOSS worked in partnership with the stakeholders to meet with tenants in their homes and at publicly-run information sessions.

 These interactions provided a further opportunity to discuss electricity use, energy efficiency, eligibility for rebates and concessions, and other support avenues.
 The project received overwhelmingly positive feedback from the vast majority of tenants included in the trial.